Aspects of Iwasawa theory over function fields: Modular abelian varieties of -type

 Thus for a modular abelian variety $A/F$ we can define both a Fitting ideal and a $p$-adic $L$-function: it is natural to expect that an Iwasawa Main Conjecture should hold, i.e., that the Fitting ideal should be generated by the $p$-adic $L$-function.

 \begin{rem} In the cases considered in this paper (involving a modular abelian variety and a geometric extension of the function field) the Iwasawa Main Conjecture is still wide open.
-However, recently there has been some interesting progress in two related settings: both results are going to appear in \cite{llt}.
+However, recently there has been some interesting progress in two related settings.

 First, one can take $A$ to be an isotrivial abelian variety (notice that \cite[page 308]{tanmod} defines modular elements also for an isotrivial elliptic curve).
-Ki-Seng Tan has observed that then the Main Conjecture can be reduced to the one for class groups, which is already known to hold (as it will be explained in the next section).
+Thanks to an observation of Ki-Seng Tan, the Main Conjecture in this setting can be reduced to the one for class groups, which is already known to hold (as it will be explained in the next section).
+On this basis, the Iwasawa Main Conjecture for constant ordinary abelian varieties is proved in \cite{LLTT2} when $\calf$ is a $\Z_p^d$-extension.

-Second, one can take as $\calf$ the maximal arithmetic pro-$p$-extension of $F$, i.e., $\calf=\calf^{arit}=F\F_F^{(p)}$, where $\F_F^{(p)}$ is the subfield of $\overline\F_F$ defined by $Gal(\F_F^{(p)}/\F_F)\simeq\Z_p$ (notice that this is the setting of \cite[Theorem 1.7]{OT}).
+Second, one can take as $\calf$ the maximal arithmetic pro-$p$-extension of $F$, i.e., $\calf=\calf^{arit}=F\F_F^{(p)}$, where $\F_F^{(p)}$ is the subfield of $\overline\F_F$ defined by $Gal(\F_F^{(p)}/\F_F)\simeq\Z_p$ (note that this is the setting of \cite[Theorem 1.7]{OT}).
 In this case Trihan has obtained a proof of the Iwasawa Main Conjecture, by techniques of syntomic cohomology.
-He needs no assumption on the abelian variety $A/F$: his $p$-adic $L$-function is defined by means of cohomology and it interpolates the Hasse-Weil $L$-function. \end{rem}
+No assumption on the abelian variety $A/F$ is needed: the relevant $p$-adic $L$-function is defined by means of cohomology and it interpolates the Hasse-Weil $L$-function (see \cite{LLTT3}). \end{rem}